Beverly Breckenridge

 Beverly Breckenridge is a musician, composer, and actress from Toronto, Ontario.
 She played bass for the bands Fifth Column and Phono-Comb.

-In 1986, Beverly Breckenridge joined the post-punk band Fifth Column.
+In 1986, Breckenridge joined the post-punk band Fifth Column.

 Beverly's first appearance on film was in No Skin Off My Ass, in 1991.
 In 2012, a documentary film by Kevin Hegge, called She Said Boom: The Story of Fifth Column was released featuring interviews with band members Caroline Azar, G.B.
 Jones, and Beverly Breckenrige, with commentary on the influence of Fifth Column by Kathleen Hanna, Vaginal Davis and Bruce LaBruce.